knadh/listmonk/docs/docs/content/configuration.md

 ### Batch size

+You can tweak it when working with a large number of subscribers.
+Pulling bigger batches will use more memory, but reduce the number of DB queries, and will help achieve more throughput.

-Each send cycle involves fetching records from the DB with an offset marker which is recorded in the campaigns table.
-The campaign stats use this metric to show an approximation of progress.
-By setting a lower number, the progress accuracy can increase.
+Prior to v3.0, a send cycle involved fetching records from the DB with an offset marker which was recorded in the campaigns table.
+The campaign stats used this metric to show an approximation of progress.
+By setting a lower number, you could increase the progress accuracy.
+As of v3.0, every message is tracked granularly showing accurate progress.
+Batch size has no effect on the rate calculation.

-Under `Settings -> SMTP -> retries`, listmonk will attempt to retry any failed deliveries after the full batch has been sent.
-So increasing the batch size will increase the time between retries.
-This can be helpful if you're getting 4xx sending errors.
+### Retries

+`Settings -> SMTP -> retries`.
+When a message is sent, if it fails, it's retried on a new connection immediately, before being marked as an error (if the retry also fails).
+There is no batching or delay in retries.